beach

 Fathom Five National Marine Park

 Canadian province Ontario is relatively flat and does not have any high mountains like the ones in Alberta, British Columbia or even Quebec.
 However, it holds some of the greatest natural treasures in Canada, almost all of them are connected with fresh water.
 Fathom Five National Marine Park, a federally protected area of Lake Huron north of Tobermory, Ontario is one of those treasures worth visiting.
-It was the first stop of our summer expedition in Ontario in summer 2015.
+It was the first stop of our summer expedition in Ontario in the summer of 2015.

-Fathom is a unit of water depth and equals to six feet (approximately 1.8 m).
+Fathom is a unit of water depth and equals six feet (approximately 1.8 m).
 The park's name is based on the Shakespeare's play 'The Tempest':

 "...Full fathom five thy father lies;